hunter-teacher-cert/work_csci70900-petertsun/meth1/lessons/portfolio/csLesson1.md

 Time: 0 minutes - Homework
  Teacher asks students to evaluate if the dance moves help them understand while loop.
 Students can give feedback by ranking the activity and instruction from 1 to 10 with 10 being the best.
 Students can also give a brief written or verbal feedback on what parts of the lesson works or does not work for them.

+## Explanation
+The lesson is designed for students who do not have experience in computer science or computer programming yet they are taking AP computer science A.
+The lesson uses kinesthetic learning in this unplugged activity, where there is no need for using computer in this lesson.
+Students use Key-To-Success to help them trace the program progression.
+They also use their analog feedback (thumb) to indicate their own assessment of their learning.
+If they understand the concept, they give thumb up.
+If they don't understand, they give their thumb down.
+If they have some understanding of the concept, they give a sideway thumb.
+Teacher can then use the analog feedbacks to assign groups where students with thumbs up work with students with thumbs down.